megai2/d912pxy/README.md

 # Uninstalling

 You can uninstall by simply deleting the `d912pxy` folder, `bin64/d3d9.dll` and `bin64/P7x64.dll`.
-Don't remove any other files other then that.
+Don't remove any other files other than that.

 # Known bugs

--Screenshot functionality not working
+- Screenshot functionality not working

 # Troubleshooting